kunduan2/Data_science_1/README.md

-# Git-hub-First-Demo
+# Git-hub-Demo

-In this project I want to predict the ....
+In this project I want to learn the how github works....

 ## Sub-header